The London Merchant: Sources

-George Lillo based The London Merchant on a seventeenth-century ballad about a murder in Shropshire.
+Lillo based The London Merchant on a seventeenth-century ballad about a murder in Shropshire.
 The ballad follows the adventures of George Barnwell, who engages in an affair with the prostitute Sarah Millwood.
 After stealing money from his employer to fund his relationship, Barnwell robs and murders his uncle.
 Both Barnwell and Millwood are arrested and executed for their crimes.
 Lillo's plays usually resembled drames, or mixed toned Bourgeois Tragedies revolving around the middle-class.